XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-MetaTrader 4, MetaTrader 5, FBS Trader (proprietary); no TradingView integration
+MetaTrader 4, MetaTrader 5, FBS Trader proprietary app; no TradingView, no API

 Order types